Ripping: Legality

 When the material being ripped is not in the public domain, and the person making the rip does not have the copyright owner's permission, then such ripping may be regarded as copyright infringement.
 However, some countries either explicitly allow it in certain circumstances, or at least do not forbid it.
 Some countries also have fair use-type laws which allow unauthorized copies to be made under certain conditions.

 Europe

-A directive of the European Union allows its member nations to instate in their legal framework a private copy exception to the authors and editors rights.
-If a member State chooses to do so, it must also introduce a compensation for the copyright holders.
+A directive of the European Union allows its member nations to institute in their legal framework a private copy exception to the authors' and editors' rights.
+If a member State chooses to do so, it must also introduce compensation for the copyright holders.
 Most European countries, except for Norway, have introduced a private copying levy that compensates the owners directly from the country's budget.
-In 2009 the sum awarded to them was $55 million.
-In all but a few of these countries (exceptions include the UK and Malta), the levy is excised on all machines and blank materials capable of copying copyrighted works.
+In 2009, the sum awarded to them was $55 million.
+In all but a few of these countries (exceptions include the UK and Malta), the levy is imposed on all machines and blank materials capable of copying copyrighted works.

-Under the directive, making copies for other people is forbidden, and if done for profit can lead to a jail sentence.
+Under the directive, making copies for other people is forbidden, and if done for profit, can lead to a jail sentence.